VaclavSynacek/mecela/README.md

 You create file that will hold your regex rules (say `sample.regex` for example, but any name will do)

-Run `mecela -l /var/log/authlog -r sample.regex`.
+Run `java -jar mecela.jar -l /var/log/authlog -r sample.regex`.

-Now in different terminal open sample.regex, add another line or change an existing one and save.
+Now in different terminal in your favourite editor open sample.regex, add another line or change an existing one and save.

 In a few msec to a few minutes you should see the new results in the first